Winemakers, Enologist, Vineyard Expert

 After graduation, Jon honed his winemaking skills with an apprenticeship at the Hans Schlatter Weinbau Kellerei in Hallau, Switzerland.
 This was followed with a position as assistant winemaker for Andres Wines Ltd., which was one of the largest and most successful wineries in Ontario, Canada.

 In 1983, Jon returned to his family’s Stone Hill Winery as Vineyard Manager.
 Today, Jon serves as the winery’s President and Owner and directly oversees the production and operations aspects of the company.
 In 1994 Jon’s expertise at vineyard management was recognized at the Wineries Unlimited Symposium where he was named Winegrower of the Year.

 Jon is actively involved in several industry and civic boards and organizations.
 He has served multiple terms on the Missouri Grape and Wine Advisory Board as well as the Midwestern representative on the Eastern Viticulture Consortium Regional Guidance Committee, which administers USDA funding for viticultural research.

 Dave Johnson graduated from Michigan State University in 1970 with a Bachelor of Science degree in Biology.
 He worked five years at Ford Hospital and Research Institute in his native Detroit, before returning to Michigan State in 1975 to pursue a master’s degree in the Grape and Wine Program.
 As Dr. G.S.
 Howell’s research assistant, Dave found himself heavily involved in viticulture research, the operation of Michigan State’s pilot winemaking facility and cooperative research works with several Michigan wineries.
 Making wines from new grape varieties at the university’s research center became his No. 1 priority.

 It’s been gratifying to receive so much attention on wines like Norton and Vignoles, but I’m very happy with the success we’ve had on our sweet wines….
 I pay as much attention to my Concord and Pink Catawba as I do the Norton-and I think it shows.” – Dave Johnson

-When he’s not working, Dave pursues his two favorite hobbies-golf and scuba diving-with the same tenacity that makes him one of the best winemakers in the country.
+Dave now has more time to pursue his favorite hobby of golf with the same tenacity that makes him one of the best winemakers in the country.